openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 The binding does some health checking on the device

 - The RSSI signal is monitored every 10 minutes.
 A alarm is send to the event channel when RSSI is < -80, which indicates an instable connection.
-- An alarm is send to the event channel when over heating, overload or a load error is reported by the device
+- An alarm is send to the event channel when over heating, overload or a load error is reported by the device.
+- Device reports over temperature, over load, over load.

 Those alarms could be received through the event channel as a trigger.
+Channel lastAlarm provides a textial description.
+A new alarm will be triggered after 10 minutes or when the condition has changed.

 ### Shelly 1 (thing-type: shelly1)